 Nowadays not only historical happenings effect local restaurant menus.
 Also tourism demand.
 Asian tourists from neighboring countries are increasing in Okinawa and the Yaeyama islands.
 They love to try Ishigaki gyu and local pork soba noodles.
 Ishigaki gyu is local beef and considered expensive and luxurious.
 It’s served in a local bbq restaurant or as sushi.

-But there is hope too.
-More vegetarian options arrive in Okinawa and the Yaeyama islands.
-I’d love to see more vegetarian restaurants using local ingredients and dishes.
+But more vegetarian options arrive in Okinawa and the Yaeyama islands.
+I’d love to see even more vegetarian restaurants using local ingredients and dishes.